AloisSeckar/demos-java/README.md

 * alois.seckar@atos.net
 * http://alois-seckar.cz

+## Extra - Java Features
+[JavaFeatures](JavaFeatures.md) is my list of all Java versions with all JEPs included in each release.

+## Extra - Java Tech
+[JavaTech](JavaTech.md) is my list of interesting projects based on Java.

 ## Extra - Java News
-Since september 2023 [there is file](JavaNews.md) with interesting articles and information from Java world.
+[JavaNews](JavaNews.md) is my list with interesting articles and information from Java world started since 09/2023.

-## Extra - Java Tech
-[This is a list](JavaTech.md) of interesting projects based on Java.